 - Applications are evaluated and decisions are made within approximately one month after the call ends.

+Research plan: The maximum length of the research plan is four pages including the list of references.
 The research plan can include the following information, for example:

-- Title of the research and the name and contact information of the postgraduate student
+Title of the research and the name and contact information of the postgraduate student

 - Background